IzzyDotExe/ArmorSkin/README.md

 ## Contributing

 Contributions are welcome!
 By submitting a pull request, you agree that your contribution is licensed under the project's **GPL-3.0-or-later** license so it can remain part of the open-source project.
+Any forks must retain credits/attributions to IzzyDotExe/ArmorSkin